Electronic Structure of UGe$_{2\pm x}$ Thin Films from Photoelectron Spectroscopy: Acknowledgments

+We thank Dr. Ladislav Havela for useful discussions.
 This work was supported by the Czech Science Foundation (GACR) under grant no. 22-19416S.
 Sample fabrication was carried out within the framework of the EARL project of the European Commission Joint Research Centre, ITU Karlsruhe.
 Physical property measurements were conducted at the Materials Growth and Measurement Laboratory (http://mgml.eu/), supported by the Czech Research Infrastructures program (project no. LM2023065).
 S.G.A. acknowledges support from the Grant Agency of Charles University (GAUK, project no. 416925, starting in 2025), which supports his ongoing contributions to data analysis and interpretation.
 A.B.S. acknowledges partial support provided by the Czech Science Foundation (GACR) Grant No. 24-11992S, which covered the theoretical calculations.

 \thesection{S\arabic{section}} \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \theequation{S\arabic{equation}}